background

 In this way, when it is not in the safe area, env(safe-area-inset-left) is not equal to 0, which will cause a safe distance to be set on padding-left so that the content is not blocked.

-@supports , the css inside will only be executed when env(safe-area-inset-bottom) is supported by the browser.
+@supports,onlyenv(safe-area-inset-bottom)The css inside will only be executed when it is supported by the browser.

 .bottom-bar{